-If the vehicle is towed without performing each of the steps listed under "Dinghy Towing," the automatic transmission and AWD system could be damaged.
+If the vehicle is towed without performing each of the steps listed under "Dinghy Towing," the automatic transmission could be damaged.
 Be sure to follow all steps of the dinghy towing procedure prior to and after towing the vehicle.

 If 105 km/h (65 mph) is exceeded while towing the vehicle, it could be damaged.
 Never exceed 105 km/h (65 mph) while towing the vehicle.

 Once the destination is reached:

-- 1. Set the parking brake.

-- 2. Shift the transmission to P (Park).

-- 3. Turn the vehicle off.

-- 4. Start the engine and let it idle for more than three minutes before driving the vehicle.
+- 1. Shift the vehicle to P (Park). - 2.
+Reconnect the negative (-) terminal connector to the 12-volt battery. - 3.
+Start the engine and let it idle for more than three minutes before driving the vehicle.